Power Rangers Hyperforce: Fireside Chat

 The Fireside Chat is an informal, impromptu interactive live-streamed aftershow web series that immediately follows most, though not all, episodes of Power Rangers Hyperforce.
 During the Fireside Chat various members of Saban Brands and Hyper RPG, including the cast and guest players, discuss with the Twitch chat room the most recent episode of Power Rangers Hyperforce.
 Each episode of the Fireside Chat runs for approximately 30 minutes and is published exclusively on Hyper RPG's Twitch live-streaming channel.

 Episodes

 Comics

 In 2018, the HyperForce Rangers appeared in Boom!
 Studios' "Shattered Grid", a crossover event between teams from all eras commemorating the 25th anniversary of the original television series.
 It was published in Mighty Morphin Power Rangers #25-30 and various tie-ins.

+In April 2023, it was announced that Hyperforce would receive a one-shot comic continuation entitled Power Rangers Unlimited: Hyperforce #1.
+The book will be written by Melissa Flores and Meghan Camarena, illustrated by Federico Sabbatini, colored by Bryan Valenza and release on July 19, 2023.

 Hyper RPG

 Hyper RPG (Hyper Rabbit Power Go) is an entertainment channel that streams live tabletop games, reviews and talk shows every weekday on Twitch.
 Each show has different casts but can often feature returning players and special guest stars.